Ibnulfaiq/Embedded-Systems-Playground/Project_1/README.md

 ## Features

-- Remote monitoring of lamp status and pest control devices.
+- **Remote Lamp Monitoring**: Keep track of your lamps' status remotely through the Blynk mobile app.
+Monitor whether your lamps are functioning as expected, ensuring efficient pest control.
-- Real-time data visualization through the Blynk mobile app.
+- **Pest Control Automation**: Automatically trigger pest control mechanisms based on real-time sensor data.
+This ensures a proactive approach to managing pest infestations.
-- Automation of pest control mechanisms based on sensor inputs.
+- **Real-time Data Visualization**: The Blynk mobile app provides real-time data visualization, allowing you to analyze lamp and pest control data from anywhere.
-- User-friendly Blynk interface for easy control and management.
+- **User-friendly Interface**: The Blynk interface offers a user-friendly way to control and manage your lamp and pest control devices.
+Interact with the system effortlessly using your smartphone.

 ## Hardware Components